 TM Eye Director David McKELVEY said, “MUSTAFA has been convicted for a second time within a year.
 Each year he operates a large and prolific stall at Chigwell car boot sale selling copied and illegal films.
 The damage that is caused to the film industry through the open sale of these films, often the latest titles, some of which have not even been released, cannot be overstated.
 It costs the film industry and UK economy billions.

 I am surprised at the sentence in light of this repeat offending and particularly as MUSTAFA would likely make thousands of pounds each day that he operates.

 He now has two convictions, both of which are recorded on the Police National Computer (PNC) and he will be required to attend a police station to have his fingerprints, photograph and DNA taken for inclusion on police indeces.

 Should he re offend he will likely face a custodial sentence.

 I am very concerned that with the withdrawal of FACT from acting for the West Coast film studios with no apparent back up plan, criminals such as MUSTAFA and the more prolific WILDERSPIN will effectively be left to commit crime at will.
 The damage that could be done to the UK film industry could be catastrophic.”

 TM Eye has prosecuted over 230 cases in the criminal courts by way of private criminal prosecutions.

-All those convicted by TM Eye have their convictions recorded on the Police National Computer (PNC) and foreign criminal records databases as a result of an MOU with the ACRO.
+All those convicted have their convictions recorded on the Police National Computer (PNC) and have their fingerprints, photographs and DNA taken for inclusion on police databases.